julian-becker/radrpc/README.md

 - **Reconnect** Adjustable reconnect attempts if disconnected.
 - **Session based** Each connection represents a session with an id which allows to operate on.
 - **Config friendly** Advanced configurations for client, sessions and server.
-- **Customizable handshake** Adjust & inspect the handshake for validating the session or passing additional data for e.g. a key
+- **Customizable handshake** Adjust & inspect the handshake for validating the session or passing additional data for e.g. a key.
 - **SSL** Allows to use an encrypted stream with client and server.
 The server supports a dual mode for accepting only plain, ssl or both streams on the same port.
 - **Broadcast** Send messages to a single session or to all sessions specified with an id.